microsoft/WindowsAppSDK/specs/AppNotifications/AppNotificationContentSpec/AppNotificationBuilder-spec.md

 -   AppNotificationContent();
 -   AddArgument(String key, String value)
--   SetTimeStamp(Windows.Foundation.DateTimeOffset dateTimeOffset)
+-   SetTimeStamp(Windows.Foundation.DateTime dateTime)
--   SetScenario(Scenario Scenario)
+-   SetScenario(AppNotificationScenario Scenario)
-    -   Scenario::Reminder
+    -   AppNotificationScenario::Reminder
-    -   Scenario::Alarm
+    -   AppNotificationScenario::Alarm
-    -   Scenario::IncomingCall
+    -   AppNotificationScenario::IncomingCall
-    -   Scenario::Urgent
+    -   AppNotificationScenario::Urgent

-useButtonStyle will only be set if Button::SetButtonStyle is used.
+useButtonStyle will only be set if Button::SetButtonColor is used.

 All the UI components are able to be appended through the AppNotificationContent component APIs: